Bendy (franchise): Bendy and the Ink Machine (2017–2018)

-Bendy and the Ink Machine is an episodic survival horror game and the first installment of the series.
-The game consists of five chapters, released from February 10, 2017, to October 28, 2018.
+Bendy and the Ink Machine is an episodic survival horror game and the first instalment of the series.
+The game consists of five chapters and a final "behind the scenes" chapter, released from February 10, 2017, to October 28, 2018.

 Boris and the Dark Survival (2020)

 A prequel to Bendy and the Ink Machine was released on February 10, 2020, as part of the original game's third anniversary, on PC and mobile platforms.
 Players play as Boris the Wolf, an unnamed Lost One, and Sammy Lawrence.
 From an up-top vision as he navigates his way through Joey Drew Studios, running away from the Ink Demon, Alice Angel, the Butcher Gang, and the Projectionist.

 A teaser from Secrets of the Machine hints that the game will get the Bendy: Lone Wolf update.
 In 2024 it was announced that it would be discontinued and another game called Bendy: Lone Wolf based on this game would be released.
 Users who already owned this game will receive Bendy: Lone Wolf for free.